acmucsd/membership-portal-ui-v2/README.md

     - `/types`: The types folder stores all reusable type declarations.
 This includes API request body types and API response types for every endpoint on the ACM Portal API and any other API services.
-It also details sets of options such as account access types for the application state and generic alias types such as `Uuid` and `Url` used to better signify string values.
+It also details sets of options such as account access types for the application state and generic alias types such as `UUID` and `URL` used to better signify string values.
       If you are working in development, we still recommend adds types to as many values as you can.
       Rather than leaving values untyped, feel free to use the `any` alias type `FillInLater` to bypass TypeScript security and validation checks.
 However, any merged pull requests must